-WHEREAS, fibromyalgia is a chronic-pain disorder that causes widespread body pain, and affects about four million people in the United States; and
+WHEREAS, fibromyalgia is a chronic-pain disorder that causes widespread body pain; and

 WHEREAS, in addition to chronic pain, fibromyalgia’s symptoms include moderate to severe fatigue, sleep disorders, stiffness and weakness, headaches and migraines, numbness and tingling, impairment of memory and concentration; and